 Café culture is an important part of life in Paris and the city boasts a huge selection of eateries from cool coffee shops to chic restaurants.
-To find out where to eat in Paris, we asked you to tell us about your favourite Paris restaurants over at our Hostelworld.com Facebook page.
+To uncover some of the best places to eat, we asked our community of travellers on Facebook to pick some of the top restaurants in Paris.
 Here’s what you had to say…

 Jessica Hutcheson says:

 Chez Margot… best French onion soup in the world!!!

 This trendy bistro serves up a great selection of dishes in a retro and welcoming interior.
 Starters on offer include escargots and foie gras, while main courses run the gamut from veal to salmon.
 Brunch is available at a cost of €22.
 If you fancy a tipple with your meal, Chez Margot’s bar serves up an array of colourful cocktails.

 Found at various locations throughout the city, this chain of Paris restaurants boasts an impressive menu filled with a wide variety of choices.
 These include everything from salads to seafood, along with plenty of meat dishes and more.
 They offer regular specials and set menus at very reasonable prices, which makes it one of the top restaurants in Paris for anyone on a budget.
 The drinks menu is extensive as well and includes wines, champagnes, cocktails, beers and aperitifs.

 Quai 21 – Saint Michel.
 It’s quite cheap for what it is (French cuisine) and very good quality food… particularly the Entrcôte Grillée and Oeuf cocotte foie gras….!! :p